Microlensing signatures of extended dark objects using machine learning: Dataset Generation and Methodology

 In this work we adapt MicroLIA, a tool developed and detailed in \cite{godines2019machine}.
 The classifier developed in this paper is a machine learning model utilising the Random Forest algorithm, specifically designed for the detection of microlensing events in astronomical surveys.
 It is tailored to handle the challenges posed by low-cadence data, which typically suffer from irregular signal sampling and thus lower signal-to-noise ratios, making microlensing event detection more difficult.
 MicroLIA distinguishes between microlensing and other variable star events using 148 features derived from the light curve and its derivative time series.
 The classifier categorises events into classes like microlensing, eclipsing binaries, and regular variable stars, focussing on accurate identification of microlensing amidst these.

-In this work, we extend the scope of MicroLIA by including {extended dark matter objects which act like} non-point-like microlensing {lenses,} such as Boson Stars (BS) and Navarro-Frenk-White subhalos (NFW).
+In this work, we extend the scope of MicroLIA by including {extended dark matter objects which act like} non-point-like microlensing {lenses,} such as Boson Stars (BS, focusing here on non-relativistic condensates of massive bosons without self-interactions) and Navarro-Frenk-White subhalos (NFW).
 For this, we generated microlensing light curves for these extended objects using their mass profile, $m(\tau)$, which have previously been calculated in \cite{Croon:2020wpr}.
 From these mass profiles, we fit an interpolating function, and for each value of the impact parameter, $u$, we solve the microlensing equation~\ref{eq:lens2} to obtain the total magnification to the light curve,~\ref{eq:mag}.

 The observed impact parameters are closely related to the cadence of a survey.
 For a lens with {a characteristic timescale defined by the crossing of the Einstein radius} $t_E{\equiv R_E/v}$ and a minimum impact parameter $u_0$ producing a magnification peak occurring at $t_0$, the values of the observed impact parameters are